More Than 75 Percent of Earth's Land Areas Are 'Broken,' Major Report Finds - Slashdot

 Agricultural practices that yield short term profits is not the same as feeding people.

-missing car analogy (Score:3)
+missing car analogy (Score:4, Funny)

 Like a broken cell phone that can only text or take pictures, but not make a single call, more than 75 percent of the Earth's land areas have lost some or most of their functions, undermining the well-being of the 3.2 billion people that rely on them to produce food crops, provide clean water, control flooding and more.